Testing iOS Apps

 Installing an app on your iOS device is done primarily from the App Center install portal, which is explained in the next section.
 Installing your apps can be done in two different ways depending on the developer's preference:

-You will receive an email from App Center that directs you to the release in the App Center.
-You can also elect to go directly to the App Center Install Portal at any point to see apps you've been added to and their releases.
+You'll receive an email from App Center that directs you to the release in the App Center.
+You can also go directly to the App Center Install Portal to see apps you've been added to and app releases.

 The developer sends you an installation link.
-By using this link, you will be navigated directly to the app in the install portal where you can view and download a release.
+By using this link, you'll be navigated directly to the app in the install portal where you can view and download a release.

-Once you have navigated to the install portal, you will see a list of all available apps you have been added to as a tester.
+Once you've navigated to the install portal, you'll see a list of all available apps you've been added to as a tester.

 When you click on an app, App Center displays additional information about the app.
 Click the blue install button to install the app.

-Lastly, if you have a QR code reader handy, you can navigate to our App Center Developer Portal and select the application you're testing there.
-App Center will display a QR code that navigates you directly to the app's download page.
+You can use a QR code reader to select the application you're testing from our App Center Developer Portal.
+The QR code links directly to the app's download page.

 Here are some common issues along with their solutions we've seen in the installation process:

-In order for the app to be available for use, you will need to trust the developer's certificate.
+In order for the app to be available for use, you'll need to trust the developer's certificate.
 From your phone’s home screen, tap Settings > General > Profiles or Profiles & Device Management.
 Under the Enterprise App heading, you see will see a profile for the developer.
 Tap the name of the developer profile and then confirm you trust them.
-You should now be able to launch the app.
+You can now launch the app.

-While installing the app, I get an “Unable to Download App” error, and the app is not installed.:
+While installing the app, I get an “Unable to Download App” error, and the app isn't installed

 This error could be caused by many reasons, and you should contact the app developer to help resolve the issue.
-If you are the app developer, this error could be caused by one of the following reasons:
+If you're the app developer, this error could be caused by one of the following reasons:

-- UDID is not included in the provisioning profile
+- UDID isn't included in the provisioning profile

 - The build was incorrectly signed or has broken entitlements